-Telephone: 0345 548 7000 option 1 then option 1 again.
+Telephone: 0345 548 7000 (Option 1, then 1)

 The DPO is responsible for overseeing this policy and developing data-related policies and guidelines.

 Please contact the DPO with any questions about the operation of this policy or the UK GDPR or if you have any concerns that this policy is not being or has not been followed.
 In particular, you must always contact the DPO in the following circumstances: -